wpeyton/SEEDLab/Demo1/Open Loop Experiments/README.md

         - set motors to half power (if bool is rotating = true, motors spin in opposite directions)
         - report encoder positions to the serial monitor
         - stop after 3 seconds

+**excel file name**

+    This excel file contains the collected datam and calculates the angular velocity and linear velocity.
+    These are plotted to determine system model parameters.